Extra steps to protect yourself

 If the dispute scheme investigates your complaint, it might:

-- Reduce how much you owe: Fees or default interest might be deducted, especially if the lender let these build up before taking action.
+- Reduce how much you owe: Fees or default interest might be deducted, especially if the lender let these build up before acting.

 - Cancel your guarantee: You may be released from some or all of your responsibilities as guarantor.